Alma Rosé: Early years

-Alma Rosé's father was the violinist Arnold Rosé (né Rosenblum; 1863–1946) who was the leader of the Vienna Philharmonic Orchestra for 50 years: from 1881 to 1931 as well as leader of the Vienna State Opera orchestra and leader of the legendary Rosé String Quartet.
-Her mother, Justine (died 22 August 1938), was Gustav Mahler's sister.
+Alma Rosé's father was the violinist Arnold Rosé (né Rosenblum) who was the leader of the Vienna Philharmonic Orchestra for 50 years: from 1881 to 1931 as well as leader of the Vienna State Opera orchestra and leader of the legendary Rosé String Quartet.
+Her mother, Justine, was Gustav Mahler's sister.
 Alma was named for her uncle Gustav's wife, Alma Mahler (née Schindler).

 Marriage

 Alma grew up to be a violinist.
-In 1930 she married the Czech violinist Váša Příhoda (1900–1960).
+In 1930 she married the Czech violinist Váša Příhoda.
 In 1935 the marriage was dissolved.

 Career

 Rosé had a highly successful career.
 In 1932 she founded the woman's orchestra, Die Wiener Walzermädeln (The Waltzing Girls of Vienna).
 The concertmistress was Anny Kux, a friend.
 The ensemble played to a very high standard, undertaking concert tours in Austria, Germany, Czechoslovakia, and Poland.

 Escape from the Nazis and final arrest

 After the annexation of Austria with Germany in 1938 Alma and her father Arnold, also a famous violin virtuoso, managed to escape to London.
 She went on her own to the Netherlands where she believed she could resume her musical career.